irisnet/testnets/bifrost/README.md

 ## Phase-1

-This phase mainly testes the upgraded modules and new modules and is intended for:
+This phase mainly tests the upgraded modules and new modules and is intended for:

 - Testing Service function, including the service creation, binding, request, response, service fees withdrawal, etc.
 - Testing Oracle function, querying the response value of the running Oracle